 Vessel type and size (vessel categories) Emissions intensities vary as a function of ship type and size, as well as a ship's technical and operational specification.
 To enable the emissions intensity of ships to be compared to a peer group of ships of a similar type and size, a classification system is applied.
 The classification system is taken from the Fourth IMO GHG Study, to enable consistency with the IMO's process.
-In January 2025, a baseline for combination carriers has been added.
-While combination carriers are classified under the Bulk Carriers category in the Fourth IMO GHG Study, they are recognised as a unique category within the IMO CII reporting framework, and it was decided that their distinct operating profile warranted the inclusion of their own baseline under the Sea Cargo Charter framework.

 Under the Sea Cargo Charter, signatories are required to report, among other, their vessel category climate alignments, which categories are defined by vessel type and size.
 They can be found in Appendix 4.